-This is a 100% internally assessed NCEA Physical Education course.
-The programme is based on theoretical knowledge and application through a range of practical activities.
+This NCEA course is assessed via practical and assignment work completed in class.
+There is no end of year external exam.
+The external standards are portfolios which are sent away for assessment.
+It is based on theoretical knowledge and application through a range of physical activities.
 This course is recommended for students who will continue to Level 2 NCEA Physical Education.